Close Menu

 1. Who is Goliath?

 Bill Foster is one of Marvel’s first major African American heroes.
 Dr. Bill Foster is a scientist and former researcher with Hank Pym the original Giant-Man.
-Foster later also becomes takes on the name “Giant-Man”.
+Foster later also takes on the name “Giant-Man”.

 Pym brings him in to help him after he gets stuck at 10 feet tall.
 Dr. Foster finds a cure and later becomes the superhero Black Goliath.

-2. What’s Does Goliath’s Name Mean?
+2. What Does Goliath’s Name Mean?

-Years later he took on a new role as a superhero.
+Years later, he took on a new role as a superhero.
 In Power Man #24 (1975) by Tony Isabella and George Tuska, he synthesized the shrinking formula, removed it’s side effects and became ‘Black Goliath’.

-Though Tony Isabella is white he’s also the creator of the prominent DC Comics black superhero Black Lightning.
+Though Tony Isabella is white, he’s also the creator of the prominent DC Comics black superhero Black Lightning.
 He described the creation of Black Goliath on his blog.

 “When I decided scientist Bill Foster would become a super-hero and use the size-changing powers developed by his colleague and friend Henry Pym, I wanted him to be called Giant-Man,” Isabella said.
 “That was vetoed on account of Giant-Man had apparently sold badly in ‘Tales to Astonish’ back in the day.
 Just calling him Goliath didn’t seem quite strong enough, so, taking a cue from the movies I was watching at theaters with artists like Arvell Jones and Ron Wilson, and to my later regret, I went with Black Goliath.”
 He’s referring to popular blaxploitation films of the time like “Blacula”, “Blackenstein” and “The Black Godfather”.